Alona Bondarenko: 2007

 Bondarenko started with a second-round loss to Alicia Molik at the Hobart International, 3–6, 5–7.
 At the Australian Open she made a valiant effort, beating two unseeded players to advance to the third round, losing to fourth seed Kim Clijsters.
-She then lost in the first round of the Qatar Total Open, third round of Indian Wells and second round of the Miami Masters.
+She then lost in the first round of the Qatar Open, third round at Indian Wells and second round at Miami.
 She also reached the third round at Amelia Island, losing to Jelena Janković.

 On 7 May 2007 she finished runner-up to Justine Henin at the Tier II J&S Cup held in Warsaw, losing 1–6, 3–6.
 In the semifinals, she got the first top-ten win of her career over then No. 5 Svetlana Kuznetsova, in straight sets.
 The performance saw her rise into the top 30 for the first time, at No. 29.

 She then followed it up with third-round appearances at German Open and Italian Open, losing to Serbians Ivanovic (retiring at 3–6, 0–5 down) and Janković respectively, which both of them eventually captured the title.
 She followed it by making the semifinals of the İstanbul Cup, losing to Dementieva 6–7, 2–6, once again, and this was the fourth time in a row that she has lost to the eventual champion.
 Despite this good performances she lost to the unseeded and lower-ranked Karin Knapp of Italy in three sets.

-She however bounced back with good showings at the grass season, reaching the quarterfinals of both the DFS Classic and Rosmalen Open, losing both to Janković; this was her fourth loss to her in that year.
+She however bounced back with good showings at the grass season, reaching the quarterfinals of both the Birmingham Classic and Rosmalen Open, losing both to Janković; this was her fourth loss to her in that year.
 She then hit her career high shortly after Wimbledon, where she made the third round before losing to Patty Schnyder 4–6, 6–3, 6–8 after holding a 4–1 lead in the final set.
-She then came out with a three straight loss in the second round of the Acura Classic, first rounds of East West Bank Classic and Rogers Cup.
-But she rebounded just before the US Open with a quarterfinal showing at the Pilot Pen Tennis, she then eventually reached the third round of the US Open, losing to Venus Williams.
+She then came out with a three straight loss in the second round of the San Diego Open, first rounds of Stanford Classic and Rogers Cup.
+But she rebounded just before the US Open with a quarterfinal showing at the New Haven Open, she then eventually reached the third round of the US Open, losing to Venus Williams.
 She then lost three straight matches in a row, two of them coming from Frenchwoman Marion Bartoli.

 On 17 October 2007 Bondarenko beat Amélie Mauresmo 2–6, 6–4, 6–1 at the Zurich Open to reach her first ever Tier-I quarterfinal, but lost to Nicole Vaidišová there.
 She also reached the quarterfinals of the Linz Open, losing to eventual champion Daniela Hantuchová.
 She ended the year at No. 22.
 On 22 October, she passed $1 million in career prize money, the first player representing Ukraine to pass that milestone.